DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-11-simplifying-how-organisations-manage-users.md

 ---
-title: Updating how organisations manage their users
+title: Simplifying how organisations manage their users
 description: We simplified the process of managing users and removed the need for Support team involvement
 date: 2022-04-11
 screenshots: